The Maid's Kid

 The film reached place 7 in Kinema Junpo's Top Ten list of Japanese Films of 1955.

 Plot

-After having done a good deed in the past for Mr. Kajiki, Hatsu is invited to move from her village in Akita to Tokyo to start working as a maid for his family.
+In order to pay back Mrs. Kajiki for her good deed in the past, Hatsu moves from her village in Akita to Tokyo to start working as a maid for her family.
 She grows close to their youngest son Katsumi, experiencing things that will change her view on life.